Find Affordable College Courses

 $10,021 Average Tuition & Fees

-With a ranking of #8, Metropolitan State University of Denver did quite well on this year’s best value schools for anthropology students.
-MSU Denver is a fairly large public school located in the large city of Denver.
+Metropolitan State University of Denver landed the #8 spot in the 2023 rankings for the best value anthropology programs.
+MSU Denver is a fairly large public school located in the city of Denver.

-The average tuition and fees for an in-state undergraduate at MSU Denver are $10,021 a year.
+In-state tuition fees for undergraduate students at MSU Denver are $10,021 per year.
 After completing their degree, anthropology graduates from MSU Denver carry an average student debtload of $26,531.

 Read More…